wagtail/wagtail-live/docs/howto/websocket_publisher/framework_library.md

 You can also provide your event bus and implement the `publish` method accordingly.

+---

+**Note:** You can set up an event bus using [`broadcaster`](https://github.com/encode/broadcaster).
+It supports Redis PUB/SUB, Apache Kafka, and Postgres LISTEN/NOTIFY.
+However, it's still in Alpha phase.

+---

 In this architecture, we need to perform additional work to handle WebSocket connections.

 ### Handle WebSocket connections